late night thoughts

 Words rushed to the tip of Eko’s tongue but he bit them back.
 He’d long since learned that there was no point in arguing with Juno or asking any more questions.
 The rest would be up to him and since they no longer had to follow regulation, the Geau wouldn’t be watching over him like a hawk.

 Juno stopped, his hand resting on the door.
 “Please do be gentle with her though when you break the news to her.
-The last thing we want is for her to be traumatized and scared of the Pathways.”
+The last thing we want is for her to be traumatized and scared of the Pathways.
+Although, if she decides to be stubborn, you’re authorized to go to extremes.”

 And with that, he disappeared through the door leaving the two in silence.